gagandeepthapar/ODESolver/README.md

 ```

 Ensure that the required libraries are installed.
-My system adds the `Eigen` and `MatplotLib` headers directly in my include path so I don't have to explicity call it.
+My system adds the `Eigen` and `Matplot++` headers directly in my include path so I don't have to explicity call it.
 You can either add the libaries in the same project directory or where you'd like (e.g., `usr/local/include`) and add them to your include path:
 ```
 $ export CPLUS_INCLUDE_PATH="usr/local/include:$CPLUS_INCLUDE_PATH"
 ```